-If you spent time traveling for work related purposes, you may be allowed to claim deductions to help cover some work related travel expenses but it’s important to remember to keep the correct records if you are considering making any claims.
+If you spent time travelling for work-related purposes, you may be allowed to claim deductions to help cover some work-related travel expenses but it’s important to remember to keep the correct records if you are considering making any claims.

 - You must have spent the money yourself and weren’t reimbursed

 - It must directly relate to earning your income